Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Simulations

-Fig.~\ref{fig:Compare of QoE of 8 users in algorithms} compares the QoE of the first four users under different algorithms in an eight-user simulation.
+Fig.~\ref{fig:simulation_qoe} compares the QoE of the first four users under different algorithms in an eight users simulation.
 QoE decreases as resolution rises (480p to 2K).
-At low resolutions, DDPG and AVG yield higher QoE than SAC: DDPG's replay favors frequent low-resolution successes, and AVG's equal resource allocation benefits low-demand users.
+At low resolutions, DDPG and AVG yield higher QoE than SAC, DDPG's replay favors frequent low-resolution successes, and AVG's equal resource allocation benefits low-demand users.
 For high-resolution users, SAC surpasses AVG by continuously exploring policies that raise overall QoE.
 Although SAC slightly reduces QoE for low-resolution users, it delivers higher overall QoE with smaller inter-user disparities and a more stable, robust allocation than DDPG and AVG.
+SAC does not outperform PF-AO in terms of overall QoE under the eight-user setting.
+This is mainly because PF-AO optimizes resource allocaiton and the content-hit ratio using demand-driven allocation and an accurate convex optimization solver, which leads to a more effective resource allocation.
+This also highly reveals a limitation of PF-AO.
+It does not adapt well to dynamic environments and it tends to keep allocating resources to every user even under high load.
+In the subsequent multi-user experiments, when the number of users increases to 16, the advantage of SAC under high load becomes more evident.
+Although SAC does not achieve a higher scheduling success rate than PF-AO, it attains a higher average QoE.
+Moreover, as user resource demands increase, the QoE gap between SAC and PF-AO becomes smaller.
+This indicates that SAC has strong global resource allocation capability and can better handle such high-dimensional resource allocation problems.

-In Fig.~\ref{fig:Compare of content-hit ratio and successful scheduling of 8 users in algorithms}, as the resolution configuration selected by the user increases (from 480P to 2K), the content-hit ratio of the system shows a downward trend.
+In Fig.~\ref{fig:simulation_hit_ratio}, as the resolution configuration selected by the user increases (from 480P to 2K), the content-hit ratio of the system shows a downward trend.
 The SAC algorithm outperforms the average allocation algorithm in terms of content-hit ratio when users choose high resolution, indicating that the SAC algorithm can more intelligently adapt to user needs and improve the overall performance of the system.